-Is Spread betting Tax-Free in the UK?
+Is spread betting tax-free in the UK?

 Spread betting in the UK does yield some tax benefits for traders, but it might be important to know the tax implications for traders who might want to start spread betting.

-Throughout this article, we’ll review some essential information regarding the tax treatments for UK residents who might want to participate in spread betting.
+In this article, we’ll review some essential information regarding the tax treatments for UK residents who might want to participate in spread betting.

 Key takeaways